Skip to main content

 ComponentRoleUsers

-Customer appBranded iOS app for browsing menu, choosing location, ordering, and tracking status.End customers
+Customer appBranded iOS app for browsing menu, choosing location, ordering, tracking status, and engaging with loyalty, gift cards, and promotions.End customers

-Merchant dashboardWeb app for branding, Square connection, menu/locations (synced from Square), order settings, loyalty, and analytics.Owners and operators
+Merchant dashboardWeb app for branding, Square connection, location management, order settings, loyalty, promotions, analytics, and more.Owners and operators

-Data and identity are tenant-scoped: every request and record is tied to a company (and often a location).
-There is no shared cross-tenant data layer; isolation is built into the model.
+All data is company-scoped: every request and record is tied to a specific merchant account (and often a specific location).
+There is no shared data across merchants.

 • Square is the source of truth for catalog, locations, and payments.
-Layout connects via OAuth and keeps a secure, per-tenant connection.
+Layout connects via OAuth and maintains a secure, per-merchant connection.

-So: Square owns catalog, locations, and money movement.
-Layout owns app configuration, order lifecycle, and kitchen display, and orchestrates payment with Square.
+Square owns catalog, locations, and money movement.
+Stripe owns subscription billing.
+Layout owns the app experience, order lifecycle, engagement features, and kitchen display.

 Authentication and access

-• Square — Connection is per company.
-OAuth tokens are stored securely and used only for that company’s API calls.
-Webhooks from Square are verified (signature check) before processing.
+• Square — The connection is per merchant.
+Tokens are stored securely and automatically refreshed.
+All Square event notifications are verified before processing.

-No customer or merchant credentials are mixed; each channel has clear identity and scope.
+No customer or merchant credentials are mixed across merchants.

 Where things run

-• Dashboard and panel — Web apps; talk to the same backend and tenant-scoped data store.
+• Dashboard and panel — Web apps; use the same backend and tenant-scoped data.

 Integration points